-Automatic bar feeders can also be integrated other CNC machines such as sawing machines like circular sawing machines or band sawing machines.
-The bar shaped materials are sent linearly by the bar feeders for tooling to the sawing cut and the processing is carried under the control of the CNC system of machine tools.
+Automatic bar feeders can also be integrated in other CNC machines such as sawing machines like circular sawing machines or band sawing machines.
+The bar shaped materials are fed linearly by the bar feeders and processed under the control of the CNC system of the machine tools.

 Most of the bar materials for both turning and sawing are cast irons or other raw casted materials with a specific length values.
 In the metal working industry, the term cast iron is a metal working process that produces a group of iron-carbon alloys with carbon content greater than 2%.
-Its usefulness derives from its relatively low melting temperature, so the bars can be later used for various machine applications by the bar feeders.
+Its usefulness is attributed to its relatively low melting temperature, so the bars can be later used for various machine applications by the bar feeders.

 The alloy constituents of the bars affect bar color tones when the bars are fractured, that is, white car cast iron has carbide impurities which allow cracks to pass straight through the bars.
 Grey cast iron has graphite flakes which deflect a passing crack and will initiate countless new lengthy cracks on bars as the bar breaks.
 New ductile materials or other newly invented alloy processing method may deal with such issue but the machine tools have to be further prepared for the lengthy operation time.
 The length of time directly affects the estimation of productivity.

-Regarding the classification of feeding mechanisms, there are two different versions of bar feeders for the turning machines, which depend on the structures and body frames the machine is and the bar lengths: It may start on the radius or the spindle-phased axis.
-The housing and the body shell of CNC bar feeders can be made of iron, aluminum or steel materials, and the top jaws are made of case-hardened steel in order to cope with the bar materials but sometimes if the bar is with specific alloy components and are lengthy, that cause less durable or fragile or soft essence, then the jaws have to be specifically dealt with separately or be replaced, thus the design of the bar feeders or automatic bar feeding is highly customized.
+Regarding the classification of feeding mechanisms, there are two different versions of bar feeders for the turning machines, each of which is characterized by the varying structures and body frames of the machine and the bar length: It may start on the radius or the spindle-phased axis.
+The housing and the body shell of CNC bar feeders can be made of iron, aluminum or steel materials, and the top jaws are made of case-hardened steel in order to accommodate the bar materials.
+But sometimes, if the bar is with specific alloy components and are lengthy, there might be issues with durability and the jaws would have to be addressed separately or replaced.
+This is why bar feeders and automatic bar feeding are highly customized.

 In some cases, the process is partially automated by specialized equipment which feeds the stock into the appropriate processing machines or a series of connected and coordinated production lines that serve the same manufacturing purposes.
 And within this processing procedure, the whole-plant automation system will definitely reduce the heavy reliance of manpower for the business owners for a certain degree, leaving spare time for machine tools and the cutting tools can be with less worn out rates.
 The tools that cut bars are issues to work piece accuracy.